M3ICRO: Machine Learning-Enabled Compact Photonic Tensor Core based on PRogrammable Multi-Operand Multimode Interference: Proposed MOMMI-based PTC

-where $f_{\theta}(\cdot):\mathbb{R}^d\rightarrow\mathbb{C}^{k\times k}$ is a multi-layer perceptron, $Q(\epsilon)$ is the quantized refractive index, $\omega$ and $\phi$ are learnabled parameters in the predefined sinusoidal features.
-The reparametrization on $W_{\theta}$ guarantees a symmetric transfer matrix based on prior knowledge.
 As shown in Fig.~\ref{fig:TrainMethod}, we build a differentiable training method with gradient replacement and straight-through estimator (STE) techniques.
 In the forward procedure, we quantize the refractive indices to $b$-bit levels and look up the ground truth table to obtain the transfer matrix $W(\epsilon)$ for forward propagation.
 During backward, we redefine the gradient calculation as follows,

 where $\frac{\partial Q(\epsilon)}{\partial \epsilon}$ is estimated as 1 using STE.
 Note that only $\frac{\partial W_{\theta}}{\partial Q(\epsilon)}$ is calculated by the auto-differentiation through the NN predictor.
 All other terms during forward and backward are based on $W(\epsilon)$ to eliminate gradient approximation error accumulation for higher estimation fidelity.
 Figure~\ref{fig:ModelPrediction} visualizes the predicted device behavior and shows superior fidelity with 1.1e-4 mean-square error (MSE) compared to the ground-truth targets.
 Most importantly, the predictor behaves as a high-quality first-order oracle with a very smooth landscape that can provide reliable and informative first-order gradient information to guide optimization.